evilbyt3/warpi/README.md

 $GPGLL,,,,,,V,N*64
 ```

 > **Note**: with this GPS module I noticed that it [takes a while to start working once you're outside](https://stackoverflow.com/questions/48663880/gps-nmea-output-getting-valid-gpgsv-but-not-valid-gpgga-gprmc).
-So don't panic if you're inside & you don't get ant latitude or longitude
+So don't panic if you're inside & you don't get any latitude or longitude

-Now you can read & interpret the NMEA data with porogramming languages *(python:  [minicon](https://help.ubuntu.com/community/Minicom) [pynmea2](https://openbase.com/python/pynmea2))* OR with something like  [gpsd](https://gpsd.io/) - a gps service daemon
+Now you can read & interpret the NMEA data with programming languages *(python:  [minicon](https://help.ubuntu.com/community/Minicom) [pynmea2](https://openbase.com/python/pynmea2))* OR with something like  [gpsd](https://gpsd.io/) - a gps service daemon

 ```bash
 sudo apt install gpsd